Astros vs. Guardians Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 59 hits with seven doubles, a triple, nine home runs, 34 walks and 37 RBI.
+- Bregman has 60 hits with eight doubles, a triple, nine home runs, 35 walks and 38 RBI.
 He's also stolen one base.

 Bregman Recent Games